 Travelling by aeroplane with a manual wheelchair

-If you have a manual, collapsible wheelchair, you can fold it down for check in at the counter as you would with any other luggage then reclaim it at your destination.
+If you have a manual wheelchair you can take it through the airport and fold it down at the aircraft door, but you must check it in at the counter with your other bags first.
 In cases where the chair cannot be folded, most can generally be checked in with no problem, but it is advisable to consult the airline at least 48 hours before and ideally at the time of booking.

 Travelling by aeroplane with an electric wheelchair

-Loose parts such as batteries are generally removed, but it is advisable to check the airline’s policy beforehand if travelling with a wheelchair powered by dry cell, lithium or liquid based batteries.
-It is also recommended to remove the power cable and control knob and to carry them with you in your hand luggage.
-You should leave your power wheelchair in manual mode so that airport personnel can easily move it.
+Loose parts such as armrests, headrests and footplates should generally be removed but it is advisable to check the airline’s policy beforehand if travelling with a wheelchair powered by dry cell, lithium or liquid based batteries.
+Once at the gate, Ambi-lift or aircraft door, it is recommended to remove the power cable and control knob and to carry them with you in your hand luggage.
+You do not need to remove or disconnect batteries provided the control is disconnected or the fuse is removed.
+You should show the airport personnel how to swap your power wheelchair between manual and power mode so that can easily move it and secure it inside the aircraft.

 Travelling by aeroplane with a scooter

-If you are taking a scooter, someone will need to drive it up to the hold of the plane.
-In order to avoid problems, we advise that you keep your seat cushion and/or removable basket with you, as these can easily become lost during the journey.
+If you are taking a scooter, airport personnel may need to drive it up to the hold of the plane.
+To avoid problems, we advise that you keep your seat cushion and/or removable basket with you, as these can easily become lost during the journey.

 Travelling by aeroplane with a wheelchair: the trip

 Although it depends on each company, passengers with reduced mobility are usually the first to board and the last to leave the aeroplane.
+However, some budget airlines reverse this due to the quick turn-arounds between flights.
 Especially reserved seating is usually in the first few rows, near to the window and easily accessible to the flight attendant staff.
-In cases where there is no passenger boarding bridge, airports will often use vehicles specially fitted with platforms that enable boarding and disembarking from the aircraft.
+Airports will often use vehicles called Ambi-lifts, specially fitted with platforms that enable easier boarding and disembarking from the aircraft.
+At the first assistance counter in the airport it is advisable to ask about your planned boarding procedure and if Ambi-lifts are available.

 Travelling by aeroplane – get insurance

 One last piece of advice if you plan to travel with your wheelchair: when you buy your tickets, check that your travel insurance covers your mobility equipment, since you may require additional cover or need to make a specific declaration to claim in the case of suffering the loss of or damage to your equipment.
-In order to avoid unforeseen mishaps and enjoy your trip to the full, you may wish to consider the option of renting a scooter or electric wheelchair at your destination instead.
+If you get any damage to your mobility equipment during the flight Airlines should accept full responsibility for the damage.
+Some airlines only offer a maximum of £1500 for damage but perserverance can often pay off with the full amount compensated if a complaint is escalated.
+To avoid unforeseen mishaps and enjoy your trip to the full, you may wish to consider the option of renting a scooter or electric wheelchair at your destination instead, this will obviously depend on your own personal needs for specialist equipment.

 Do you like to travel?
 If you're planning on taking a trip, or want to find out about the most wheelchair-friendly destinations, take a look through the active life and leisure section of the Sunrise Medical blog to find out how to live without limits and get the most from your travels.